raspberrypilearning/cd-my-favourite-celebrity/en/step_4.md

 --- /challenge ---

-You can find more fonts [here](https://www.w3schools.com/cssref/css_websafe_fonts.asp) and find more colours [here](https://www.w3schools.com/colors/colors_names.asp).
+You can find more fonts [here](https://www.w3schools.com/cssref/css_websafe_fonts.asp) and more colours [here](https://www.w3schools.com/colors/colors_names.asp).

-Next you will look at adding images to your webpage.
+Next, you'll learn about adding images to your web page.

 ![Example of website at this stage](images/step4eg.png)